OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:16

-Therefore, I will punish him and then release him.”
+Therefore, I will discipline him and then release him.”

 ## Luke 23:17